 Grace Belgravia is a favourite for a healthy lunch and for its beautiful gym.
 I also love going to Triyoga in Chelsea with my sister, followed by a juice at Juicebaby.

-Tell us about how your interest in leading a healthier lifestyle crosses over into any other parts of your life, such as how you clean your house, what beauty products you use, etc.?
+Tell us about how your interest in leading a healthier lifestyle crosses over into any other parts of your life?

 It’s not always easy to do everything at once, but little by little I am trying to make healthier lifestyle choices.
 For the house, I use cleaning products from Shaklee.
 I also use essential oil diffusers and am considering getting an air purifier.
 In the kitchen I have a Soma water filter.
 If I use nail polish, I only use Kure Bazaar and for skincare I use Avène.
 I also make a natural choice for deodorants with brands such as Soapwalla and Agent Nateur, which are both great.